 - Swimming – escape the wet outside for a fun wet time inside at one of the North Shore’s rec centre swimming pools.
 West Vancouver Aquatic Centre has the best facilities on the North Shore, and one of the best in the entire Lower Mainland.
 North Vancouver’s Harry Jerome at 123 East 23rd Street and Ron Andrews at 931 Lytton are more average, but still good, Karen Magnussen at 2300 Kirkstone Road is good for very young children, and Delbrook Rec Centre at 851 West Queens Road is great for folk of all ages.

 - Play Games or Watch a Movie at Home – just like Dorothy said in the Wizard of Oz, “there’s no place like home,” especially in Metro Vancouver on a rainy day.
 Play cards or a board game, or rent a movie or watch Netflix.
-Then, when you need a break or start getting cabin fever, get outside or check out the other above North Shore activities to do on a rainy day.

 North Shore for Young Children